One of the most common questions for beginner gardeners is whether lavenders or any variety of lavender is able to grow in shadier conditions.

 - Full sun is the most important growing condition for lavenders.
 Lavenders will need at the very least 6 hours (preferably more) of direct sunlight per day during the Spring and Summer months.

 - Lavenders grow best in soil that has low to medium fertility.
 If The soil is too rich and fertile lavenders will grow more foliage and little to no flowers.
-Rich soil also tends to hold onto moisture more effectively which will rot the roots of the arid loving lavender
+Rich soil also tends to hold onto moisture more effectively which will rot the roots of the arid-loving lavender

 - The soil for lavender needs to be either, sandy, somewhat rocky, or chalk as the roots of lavenders need very good drainage and hate to sit in wet or moist soil.
-Lavenders are very susceptible to root rot and over watering.
-In their countries of origin the soil tends to be sandy and dry as it is baked in the sun during the growing season with relatively little rainfall.
+Lavenders are very susceptible to root rot and overwatering.
+In their countries of origin, the soil tends to be sandy and dry as it is baked in the sun during the growing season with relatively little rainfall.

 Conclusion